 Cyclades Islands

-Mykonos is a lot different now than when I visited in 2010.
+Mykonos is very different now from when I visited in 2010.
 The magic is still there, but the prices and the crowds have increased.
-Depending on where you fall as a social traveler, you may want to flock to or skip this island.
-If you are looking for a party island, this is the place!

-If you are traveling from Athens, you will get the ferry from the Piraeus Port.
-The journey from Athens to Mykonos will range depending on the ferry you book.
 The shortest time is 2 hours 30 minutes, and the longest is up to 5 hours 15 minutes.

-Things to Do Solo in Mykonos
+Things to Do Alone in Mykonos

 - Walking tour of Mykonos!
 I highly recommend joining a group tour when traveling alone as a female.
 It is a fantastic way to make a few friends.